hayoungjungg/hayoungjungg.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a M.S. student in the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/), advised by [Tanushree Mitra](https://faculty.washington.edu/tmitra/).
 Broadly, my research interests revolve around **advancing language technologies to better serve diverse populations**.
-Specifically:
+Specifically,

 - **AI Ethics:** Evaluating how NLP models and AI-powered services, such as search engines, can propagate harms and misinformation, particularly affecting marginalized populations.
 - **Computational Social Science:** Leveraging NLP techniques in conjunction with social science theories for a deeper understanding of diverse populations, communities, and culture.